snonux/gemtexter/README.md

 ## Ready to be published

 After running `./gemtexter --generate`, you will have all static files ready to be published.
-But before you do that, you could preview the content with `firefox ../foo.zone-content/html/index.html` or `glow ../foo.zone-content/md/index.md` (you get the idea).
+But before you do that, you could preview the content with `firefox $BASE_CONTENT_DIR/html/index.html` or `glow $BASE_CONTENT_DIR/md/index.md` (you get the idea).

-Have also a look at the generated `atom.xml` files.
-They make sense (at least) for Gemtext and HTML.
+Have also a look at the generated `$BASE_CONTENT_DIR/{gemtext,html}/gemfeed/atom.xml` Atom feed files.

 If you use git, you can use `./gemtexter --publish`, which does a `--generate` followed by a `--git-add` and a `--git-sync`.

-It is up to you to set up a Gemini server for the Gemtext, a Webserver for the HTML or a GitHub page for the Markdown format (or both).
+It is up to you to set up a Gemini server for the Gemtext, a webserver for the HTML or a GitHub page for the Markdown format (or both).
 You could also set up a cron job on your server to periodically pull new Gemtext, HTML and Markdown content from your Git repository.

 ## Advanced usage